HristianIliev/Airsofter/README.md

-Web Application for Airsoft lovers and also Airsoft arenas that want to grow their business (still in development)
+Web Application for Airsoft lovers and also Airsoft arenas that want to grow their business.
+Main purpose is to ease the process of finding and booking an airsoft arena.
+Can be used also as a airsoft arena managment system.
+In order to run the application first add hibernate.cfg.xml with the configuration for your database to the resources folder in the source code. (still in development)